wp-plugins/wp-backitup/readme.txt

 1. Upload the plugin to your plugins directory via FTP or through the Wordpress dashboard.
 1. Activate the plugin.
-1. A new menu called 'Wordpress Backitup' will be added to your toolbar.
+1. A new menu called 'WP Backitup' will be added to your toolbar.
-1. Click 'Wordpress Backitup' to access the backup/restore interface.
+1. Click 'WP Backitup' to access the backup/restore interface.

 == Frequently Asked Questions ==

 = Can I manually restore my backup zips? =
 Sure!
-The backup zips generated by Wordpress Backitup contain a database dump and a copy of your wp-content directory.
+The backup zips generated by WP Backitup contain a database dump and a copy of your wp-content directory.
 Simply upload your files and import your database.

-= Is there an easier way to restore my backup zips? = Yes, purchase and download <a href="http://www.wpbackitup.com/wp-backitup-pro/" title="Wordpress Backitup">Wordpress Backitup</a>.
+= Is there an easier way to restore my backup zips? = Yes, purchase and download <a href="http://www.wpbackitup.com/wp-backitup-pro/" title="WP Backitup">WP Backitup</a>.
 Once installed, you'll be able to restore you backup zips without FTP or MySQL.

 = Will the plugin work on shared hosting/sub domains/webhost xxx? =
 Yes.

-= Will Wordpress Backitup work on Windows hosting? = Yes.
+= Will WP Backitup work on Windows hosting? =
+Yes.

-= Are you going to be makinggress bars both for backing up and restoring with this plugin? = It is likely this will feature in a new version of Wordpress Backitup.
+= Are you going to be makinggress bars both for backing up and restoring with this plugin? = It is likely this will feature in a new version of WP Backitup.

 = Can this plugin back to Amazon S3? =
-This will feature in an upcoming version of Wordpress Backitup.
+This will feature in an upcoming version of WP Backitup.

 = Is there an auto back up schedule feature? =
-It is likely this will feature in a new version of Wordpress Backitup.
+It is likely this will feature in a new version of WP Backitup.

 = Will the plugin work with Wordpres version x.x? = The plugin works on the latest release of WordPress and is updated to function with all new releases.